 Regardless of what renovations you want to make, finding funds for your project is essential.
 Here are five of the best ways to raise money for your home improvements.

 1. Use Your Cash

 The easiest way to fund your home improvements.
 Investing your savings or matured saving bonds into your home could be a more sensible solution than investing in a holiday or new car.
-Home improvements can raise the value of your property with over 10%, depending on their nature.
+Home improvements can raise the value of your property by over 10%, depending on their nature.